PrathamPatel/ObjectDetection/README.md

 7. `pip install pandas`.
 8. `pip install opencv-python`.
 9. `pip install tensorflow`.

+[This](https://www.geeksforgeeks.org/ml-training-image-classifier-using-tensorflow-object-detection-api/) tutorial was really helpful in understanding the process.
+Yet there were challenges along the way due to different versions, but nothing some extra research can't help with ;)

 ----
 ## STEPS I TOOK TO GET IT WORKING:
 1. The **object_detection** folder can be found in the **research** directory.
 Navigate to the **research** directory.